keithfancher/anki-robo/README.md

 Awesome!
 It's easy, if you've got a little Python experience.
 Comprehensive documentation does not exist yet, but here's a quick overview.

-The fundamental interface for AnkiRobo is an `Extractor`.
+The fundamental interface for anki-robo is an `Extractor`.
 An `Extractor` is just a function which takes a single string (one search key) and returns a list of `Result` objects.
 (There's also a flag for testing -- but don't worry about that for now.)